jaysylvester/citizen/README.md

       });
     };

+Alternatively, you can pass the cookie directive strings, which will create cookies using the default attributes.
 The following code sets the same cookies, but they expire at the end of the browser session:

-    cookie.username.value = authenticate.username;
-    cookie.passwordHash.value = authenticate.passwordHash;
+    emitter.emit('ready', {
+      cookie: {
+        username: authenticate.username,
+        passwordHash: authenticate.passwordHash
+      }
+    });

 Cookies sent by the client are available in `params.cookie` within the controller and simply `cookie` within the view context: